AltropInc/alt/doc/script/ParametricTypes.md

 array #(type element_type=numeric);    // (3)
 array #(type element_type=integral);   // (4)
 ```
-Where (4) is not a subtype of (3), but both (3) and (4) are subtypes of (1), and (4) is a subtype of (1) and (2). int[4] is subtype of (2) but not a subtype of (4). array #(type element_type=numeric) defines a heterougenous numeric which contains numbers mixed of any numeric types, while array #(type element_type : numeric) is an abstract array that represnts any numeric array whose element type can be bound to any numeric type, for instance, a double array with all elements in double precision, a long integer array with all elements in long inetgers, or a numeric array with elements mixed of any numeric types (when the element type is bound to numeric.)
+Where (4) is not a subtype of (3), but both (3) and (4) are subtypes of (1), and (4) is a subtype of (1) and (2). int[4] is subtype of (2) but not a subtype of (4). array #(type element_type=numeric) defines a heterougenous numeric which contains numbers mixed of any numeric types, while array #(type element_type : numeric) is an abstract array that represents any numeric array whose element type can be bound to any numeric type, for instance, a double array with all elements in double precision, a long integer array with all elements in long inetgers, or a numeric array with elements mixed of any numeric types (when the element type is bound to numeric.)

 Examples: